RoboCop 3 (video game): Development and release

 The Amiga, Atari ST, and MS-DOS versions were developed by Digital Image Design (DID), which began work on the game in September 1990.
 Orion Pictures initially kept most of the film's story details secretive, so the DID development team had to proceed using guesswork, which ultimately resulted in some mistakes.
 In one instance recalled by Martin Kenwright of DID, "Somebody mentioned that RoboCop was going to ride a 'Gyrocycle'.
 We took that to mean some powerful motor-cycle so we spent ages thinking about RoboCop racing about on a bike, only to find out later it was a jet-pack.
 Weeks of work were just wasted."
 The team had only film stills as a visual reference during development.
 Many of the game's ideas originated as sketches and storyboards, hand-drawn by artist Shaun Hollywood.
 The game was developed using a significantly modified version of the 3D game engine previously used by DID to develop F29 Retaliator.

 The Digital Image Design version was published by Ocean Software in December 1991, before the eventual release of the film in 1993.
 To prevent piracy, Ocean had the Amiga version developed so it would not play without an included Electronic Key that plugged into the second joystick port of the user's computer.
 Despite this copy-protection measure, the game was cracked a week before it was officially released.

 By April 1992, the ZX Spectrum version had been released in the United Kingdom.
 The SNES version was released in the United States and the United Kingdom during late 1992.
 The NES version was also released in the United States at the end of the year.

-Other UK releases included a Game Gear version in July 1993, followed by the Genesis version in December 1993.
-The Genesis version had been released in the US by 1994, and was published by Flying Edge, a division of Acclaim Entertainment.
+Other UK releases included a Game Gear version in July 1993, followed by the Genesis version in November 1993.
+The Genesis version had been released in the US in November 1993, and was published by Flying Edge, a division of Acclaim Entertainment.
 The SNES version was also released as an arcade game through the Nintendo Super System.